 - Actual and forecasted home prices impact our provision or benefit for credit losses as well as the growth and size of our guaranty book of business. - Changes in home prices affect the amount of equity that borrowers have in their homes.
 Borrowers with less equity typically have higher delinquency and default rates. - As home prices increase, the severity of losses we incur on defaulted loans that we hold or guarantee decreases because the amount we can recover from the properties securing the loans increases.
-Declines in home prices increase the losses we incur on defaulted loans. - As home prices rise, the principal balance of loans associated with purchase money mortgages may increase, causing growth in the size of our guaranty book.
+Declines in home prices increase the losses we incur on defaulted loans.

+- As home prices rise, the principal balance of loans associated with purchase money mortgages may increase, causing growth in the size of our guaranty book.
 Additionally, rising home prices can increase the amount of equity borrowers have in their home, which may lead to an increase in origination volumes for cash-out refinance loans with higher principal balances than the existing loan.
-Replacing existing loans with newly acquired cash-out refinances can affect the growth and size of our guaranty book. - Home price growth in the first quarter of 2022 was driven by low levels of housing supply relative to the level of demand.
-We believe some of the demand in the first quarter was driven by home buyers accelerating home purchases in anticipation of further increases in mortgage interest rates. - While we expect home price growth on a national basis to remain strong in 2022, we do not expect the pace of rapid home price growth that we have experienced over the last year to continue.
-We expect home price growth to moderate from an annual growth rate of 19.1% in 2021 to 10.8% in 2022, with most of this growth occurring in the first half of the year.
-We expect slower home price growth in the second half of 2022 and in 2023, driven by interest-rate increases, inflation and reduced affordability, especially for low- and moderate-income borrowers.
-We also expect that some regions of the country may experience home price declines in 2023.
+Replacing existing loans with newly acquired cash-out refinances can affect the growth and size of our guaranty book. - Home price growth in the first half of 2022 was driven by low levels of housing supply relative to the level of demand.
+We believe some of this demand was driven by home buyers accelerating home purchases in the first quarter in anticipation of mortgage interest-rate increases. - Our most recent forecast of home price growth is that it will slow from an estimated annual growth rate of 18.9% in 2021 to 16.0% in 2022, with most of this growth having already occurred in the first half of the year.
+Some recent market indicators suggest that home price growth may be moderating at a faster pace than indicated by our home price forecast.
+We expect slower home price growth in the second half of 2022 and in 2023, driven by elevated mortgage interest rates, a slowing economy and reduced affordability, especially for low- and moderate-income borrowers.
+Some regions of the country may also experience home price declines in the latter half of 2022.